The Marshal Manlove Comedy Hypnosis Show - Frequently Asked Questions

 Q- Do you sell anything at your shows?

 A- In certain situations hypnotherapy products are sold.
 Hypnosis is a powerful tool for change and many people take advantage of lower costs available in such a setting.
-Occasionally other types of souvenirs are available for purchase.
+Occasionally other types of souvenirs, such as the recently published book, are available for purchase.

 Q- Will you interact with our group before or after a show?